rapidspeciation/biodiversity_genomics_course/exercises/00_intro_unix_basic_practical.md

 ```

-Check out some of the list options
+Check out some of the list options.

-Make a long list (more information on each file), human readable, time sorted
+Make a -l long list (more information on each file), -h human readable, -t time sorted

 ```bash
 ls -l ./